 With that backdrop, are the recent headlines about Cloudera and MapR surprising or anticipated?
 Is interest in data waning?
 Not even close.
 So why did Hortonworks get swallowed, Cloudera stumble and is MapR disappearing?
 Consensus is clear – execution gaps and an expected, but much faster than anticipated adoption of public cloud services.
 The other side of the equation is evidenced by Microsoft’s impressive latest earnings announcement driven in large part by its $40 Billion Azure business which grew at 73% last quarter – hard to post those kind of growth figures on a number that big <disclaimer: Microsoft is an investor in Unravel>

 I’ve written before about the rise of big data in the cloud, but Unravel has been doing a lot more than just talking about this shift.
 We’ve taken significant steps to support the transition of data workloads to the cloud.
 Unravel has forged partnerships with Azure and AWS, and our solution for migration and management of data workloads is available on both platforms.
 We have a particularly deep relationship with Azure and M12 (Microsoft’s investment arm) who participated in both Unravel’s Series B and Series C funding rounds.
 Unravel caught Azure’s eye precisely because of the need to solve these large scale operational data issues wherever the workloads are being executed.
-With Unravel you get complete visibility into every aspect of your data pipelines:

 For those interested in learning more about specific services offered by the cloud platform providers we recently posted a blog on “Understanding Cloud Data Services.”